 NAMI Clackamas is a grassroots organization dedicated to improving the quality of life for everyone impacted by mental health issues through support, education, and advocacy.
 Our vision is hope, health, acceptance, and community for everyone impacted by mental illness.

 A grassroots organization for and by people with mental illness, whether in themselves or a family member.

 October 6, 2020

 Orientation or Training

-90 minutes every week or twice monthly for a minimum of a year.
+90 minutes either every week, monthly or twice monthly, for a minimum of a year.

 1. Identify as being in recovery from a mental health disorder

 2. Attend a meeting of a NAMI Connection support group prior to the training if possible.
 3. Adhere to model when facilitating.
 4. Attend entire 2 day training